anonctr/GDCN/README.md

-# GDCN
+# Towards Deeper, Lighter and Interpretable Cross Network for CTR Prediction
-The code of GDCN
+The open code of GDCN.